-Nevada is the 14th state to prohibit breed-specific legislation by local governments.
+Nevada has banned dog breed discrimination, making it the 14th state to prohibit breed-specific legislation by local governments.
 This means that no ban can be placed on a dog breed by a city or county government.
 The bill received wide support, particularly by those who advocate for the evaluation of dangerous dogs on a case-by-case basis.

 (Article continues below infographic.)